Jakob-7/Jakob-7/README.md

 ## Hello 👋

-I’m Jakob Lutz and I am currently studying Computer Science and Economics, with a strong interest in applying mathematical and statistical methods to problems in quantitative finance and machine learning.
+I’m Jakob Lutz, a Computer Science and Economics student with a strong interest in applying mathematical and statistical methods to problems in quantitative finance and machine learning.

 📫 Reach me: jakob.lutz123@gmail.com